obox-systems/conventions/demo.md

         cargo run --release
         ```
   ```

+ ### Screenshot

 - Screenshot ( preferably )
   - If your demo doesn't have any meaningful output you can use a screenshot of code that describes your demo logic in the best way ( ex.
 API usage )

+### Distribution

+Duplicate and sync description in 3 places

+- At your profile
+- In your google doc porfolio
+- In a readme file of the repository